-TABLE 2-2 Symbols Symbol Description Meaning 1 CAUTION Hazardous voltages are present.
+Symbol Description Meaning 1 CAUTION Hazardous voltages are present.
 To reduce the risk of electrical shock and danger, follow the instructions.
-CAUTION Risk of personal injury.
+CAUTION Risk of personal injury or equipment damage.
 To reduce the risk, follow the instructions.
-CAUTION Risk of equipment damage.
-To reduce the risk, follow the instructions.
 HOT SURFACE Hot surfaces.
 Avoid contact.
 Surfaces are hot and may cause personal injury if touched.
 COMPONENT ACTIVATED Component or system is active when the green Active LED is lit.
-OK TO REMOVE You can safely remove board or component from the system when the Removal OK LED (blue or amber) is lit.
-3- FAULT The component or system has a fault when the Fault LED (amber) is lit.
-PROTECTIVE EARTH Protective ground. \downarrow CHASSIS Frame or chassis ground.
+OK TO REMOVE You can safely remove board or component from the system when the OK to remove LED (blue or amber) is lit. ) FAULT The component or system has a fault when the Fault LED (amber) is lit.
+LOCATOR The locator LED (white) is lit, when it is activated by service personnel in order to locate the appropriate system or FRU.
+PROTECTIVE EARTH Protective ground.
+CHASSIS Frame or chassis ground.